- Original Article

 Results were analysed using SPSS 15.0.
 Normally distributed continuous data was analysed using two-tailed t test.
 Mann–Whitney U test was used for non-normally distributed data.
 Risk ratios were calculated with 95 % confidence intervals.
 Significance level has been taken as P < 0.05.

-The demographic characteristics of the Essure® and laparoscopic sterilisation groups
+The demographic characteristics of the Essure® and laparoscopic sterilisation groups are summarised in Table 1.

 The mean age, parity and BMI in both groups were comparable with P values of 0.22, 0.12 and 1.0, respectively.